ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 **Trace Flag: 9481**<br />
 Function: Enables you to set the query optimizer cardinality estimation model to the SQL Server 2012 and earlier version independent of the compatibility level of the database.
-To accomplish this at the database level, see ALTER DATABASE SCOPED CONFIGURATION (Transact-SQL).
+To accomplish this at the database level, see [ALTER DATABASE SCOPED CONFIGURATION (Transact-SQL)](https://msdn.microsoft.com/en-us/library/mt629158.aspx).
-To accomplish this at the query level, add the QUERYTRACEONquery hint<br />
+To accomplish this at the query level, add the QUERYTRACEON query hint<br />
 Link: http://support.microsoft.com/kb/2801413<br />
 Link: [New Features in SQL Server 2016 Service Pack 1]<br />
 Link: https://sqlserverscotsman.wordpress.com/2016/11/28/a-guide-on-forcing-the-legacy-ce/<br />
 Link: [MSDN ms188396]<br />
+Link: [KB2801413]<br />
 Scope: global or session or query